 Lisa Gossels, Director/Producer/Editor

-Lisa Gossels is an Emmy Award-winning documentarian whose films have garnered twenty awards and honors.
-Her first feature documentary, “The Children of Chabannes,” made with Dean Wetherell, won a 2001 Emmy Award, 10 film festival awards, had a limited theatrical release, aired on HBO Signature, local PBS stations and is now distributed by Docurama.
+Lisa Gossels is an Emmy® Award-winning documentarian whose films have garnered twenty awards and honors.
+Her first feature documentary, “The Children of Chabannes,” made with Dean Wetherell, won a 2001 Emmy® Award, 10 film festival awards, had a limited theatrical release, aired on HBO Signature, local PBS stations and is now distributed by Docurama.
 “The Children of Chabannes” has been praised as “One of the most heartening Holocaust films ever made–splendid, informative and emotionally involving,” (Los Angeles Times) and called “A seamless memoir of courage and a tribute to the human spirit.”
 (New York Daily News) “My So-Called Enemy,” Lisa’s second film, has garnered a CINE Golden Eagle and five film festival awards since premiering at Silverdocs in 2010.
 She was honored as “Someone to Watch” at the 2011 Cleveland International Film Festival, a “Luminary” at the Boston Jewish Film Festival’s 2011 “Luminaries and Legends Gala” and, in 2012, with the Annual Miller Reel Jewish Woman Filmmaker Award. ”My So-Called Enemy,” which aired on the WORLD Channel, in the public television series, Global Voices, has been cited as “A provocative, balanced film that offers unexpected hope for resolution of the Israeli-Palestinian conflict.”
 (Washington City Paper) and “An insightful, moving, important film.
 Extraordinary.”
 (The Huffington Post) Lisa is currently traveling around the country with “My So-Called Enemy,” teaching at high schools and universities and engaging youth, secular and faith communities in dialogue.
 She consults with documentarians on all aspects of filmmaking and storytelling, from pre-production through distribution and outreach.
 She also produces advocacy, promotional and educational films for clients through her New York City-based company, Good Egg Productions.
-A member of the Selah Leadership Network, she became a documentarian because she believes in the power of film to effect social change.
-She has served as a Juror for the News & Documentary Emmy Awards, The Cleveland International Film Festival, The Ivy Film Festival and The Woodstock Festival.
-She is a Phi Beta Kappa graduate of Brown University.
+A member of the Selah Leadership Network, Lisa became a documentarian because she believes in the power of film to effect social change.
+She has served as a Juror for the News & Documentary Emmy Awards, The Cleveland International Film Festival, The Ivy Film Festival and The Woodstock Festival – and is a Phi Beta Kappa graduate of Brown University.

 Eden Wurmfeld, Producer